OpusCapita/react-signalr/README.md

   // ...

-  // Listeners may be registered in componentDidMount componentDidMount() {
+  // Listeners may be registered in componentDidMount (recommended). componentDidMount() {
-    // Hub proxy is found in this.props const { mynotifier } = this.props;
+    // Hub proxy is found in this.props. const { mynotifier } = this.props;
     if (mynotifier) {
-      // Register this.inserted to listen 'inserted' event mynotifier.register('inserted', this.inserted);
+      // Register this.inserted to listen 'inserted' event. mynotifier.register('inserted', this.onInserted);
-      mynotifier.register('updated', this.updated);
+      mynotifier.register('updated', this.onUpdated);
     }
   }

-  // Listeners may be unregistered in componentWillUnmount componentWillUnmount() {
+  // Listeners may be unregistered in componentWillUnmount (recommended). componentWillUnmount() {
     const { mynotifier } = this.props;
     if (mynotifier) {
-      notifier.unregister('inserted', this.inserted);
-      notifier.unregister('updated', this.updated);
+      mynotifier.unregister('inserted', this.onInserted);
+      mynotifier.unregister('updated', this.onUpdated);
     }
   }

-  // Parameter list should match the response sent from the server inserted = (target, id) => {
+  // Parameter list should match the response sent from the server. onInserted = (target, id) => {
-    // Handle inserted event
+    // Handle inserted event ...
   }

-  updated = (target, id) =>  {
+  onUpdated = (target, id) =>  {
-    // Handle updated event
+    // Handle updated event ...
   }

   // ...

+  render() {
+    // Passing the hub proxy from this.props to child component allows
+    // also the child component to register its own listeners. const { ...passThroughProps } = this.props;
+    return (<ChildComponent
+      {...passThroughProps} />);
   }
+}

 MyComponent.propTypes = {
-  // PropType for the hub proxy
+  // PropType for the hub proxy.
   mynotifier: hubShape,
 };

 export default injectSignalR(MyComponent, {
   hubName: 'mynotifier',
+  // Either a string containing the server url or
+  // a function getting the server url from the state.
   baseAddress: (state) => state.configuration.server,
 });
 ```